eggheadio/egghead-ui/CONTRIBUTING.md

 ### Styles

 The root egghead-ui components are used wherever possible.
 Styling is largely taken care of by these components.
 When app specific styles are needed beyond that, `tachyons-egghead` classes are used where possible.
 Styles are added to work on mobile first; the tachyons `*-ns` (not small) and `*-l` (large only) classes are appended to override/extend styles for large screen sizes.
-When more customization is needed, `styled-components` are used.
+When more customization is needed, `styled-components` is used.

 ### Linting